cube3power/atsd/administration/metric-persistence-filter.md

 Below is a use case example of how the metric persistence filter can be used.

-To see which metrics have the most amount of inserts navigate to **Admin > Receive Statistics**:
+To see which metrics have the most amount of inserts navigate to **Settings > Receive Statistics**:

 ![](images/top_hourly_metrics.png "top_hourly_metrics")